 Please, oh please, have something come up last minute that would save me from this.

-That craziest part of all this whole situation is that I’m a career coach, and I still didn’t want to go network!
+The craziest part of this whole situation is that I’m a career coach, and I still didn’t want to go network!

 The Introvert Comfort Zone